leohentschker/vslint/README.md

 ```

 ### Creating the design review matcher
-The first step is to extend jest's expect to include a new matcher that performs the design review.
-This should likely be done via the `setupFilesAfterEnv` flag in the Jest config.
+The first step is to add a new matcher to the testing framework's expect that performs the design review.
+This should likely be done via the `setupFilesAfterEnv` flag in the testing framework's config.
 ```typescript
 import { extendExpectDesignReviewer } from '@vslint/jest';